paboAYUSHI/90daysOfCODE/README.md

 Minimum spanning tree can be used to design water-supply networks, telecommunication networks, and electrical grids.
 It can be used to find paths in the map.
+Bubble sort works on the repeatedly swapping of adjacent elements until they are not in the intended order.
+It is called bubble sort because the movement of array elements is just like the movement of air bubbles in the water.
+Bubbles in water rise up to the surface; similarly, the array elements in bubble sort move to the end in each iteration.